steveberardi/starplot/README.md

 ## Getting Started

-To create a star chart for today as seen from [Palomar Mountain](https://en.wikipedia.org/wiki/Palomar_Mountain) in California:
+To create a star chart for tonight's sky as seen from [Palomar Mountain](https://en.wikipedia.org/wiki/Palomar_Mountain) in California:

 ```python
 from datetime import datetime
 from starplot.charts import create_star_chart